PATH Foundation

-PATH Foundation is a non-profit organization that builds of off-road trails in and around the metro Atlanta area for walkers, runners, skaters, and cyclists.
-The foundation was established in 1991.
-The goal was to develop a network of off-road trails in Atlanta in time for use during the 1996 Summer Olympics.
+PATH Foundation is a non-profit organization that builds off-road trails in and around the metro Atlanta area for walking, running, skating, and cycling.
+The foundation was established in 1991 by Ed McBrayer, Pete Pellegrini, and Maxine Rock, with the goal of developing a network of off-road trails in Atlanta in time for use during the 1996 Summer Olympics.
 The trails are also a way to connect neighborhoods and preserve the regional character.
 The first demonstration trails were built near Clarkston in DeKalb County.
-Presently, trails exist in Atlanta, Smyrna, Decatur, Stone Mountain, and Conyers.
+As of 2026, PATH has built more than 340 miles of trail throughout Georgia, with trails in Atlanta, Smyrna, Decatur, Stone Mountain, Conyers, and elsewhere in the state.

+Co-founder Ed McBrayer led PATH as executive director until his retirement, when he was succeeded by Greta deMayo, the organization's second executive director.

-Mission Statement
+Mission statement

-According to the PATH Foundation, their mission statement is: "To transform Metro Atlanta into the most trail connected city in the United States and to share knowledge and experience with other communities to promote trail development."
+According to the PATH Foundation, their mission statement is "To transform Metro Atlanta into the most trail-connected city in the United States and to share knowledge and experience with other communities to promote trail development."